freedomofpress/securedrop/docs/install.md

 ![My Keys](/docs/images/install/viewing7.jpg)

 Right-click on the key you just generated and click `Export`.
-Save it to your USB stick as `SecureDrop.asc`.
+Save it to the USB stick marked *transfer* as `SecureDrop.asc`.
 This is the public key only.

 ![My Keys](/docs/images/install/viewing8.jpg)